eunomia-bpf/eunomia.dev/docs/blogs/ebpf-security.md

 - Wasm-bpf: WebAssembly eBPF library, toolchain and runtime

-    Wasm-bpf is a WebAssembly eBPF library, toolchain and runtime powered by CO-RE(Compile Once – Run Everywhere) libbpf.
-It allows the construction of eBPF programs into Wasm with little to no changes to the code, and run them cross platforms with Wasm sandbox.
-Wasm-bpf can be used as a plugin for WasmEdge, a high-performance Wasm runtime optimized for cloud-native environments, to integrate with Kubernetes.
+    Wasm-bpf is a WebAssembly eBPF library, toolchain and runtime allows the construction of eBPF programs into Wasm with little to no changes to the code, and run them cross platforms with Wasm sandbox.

     It provides a configurable environment with limited eBPF WASI behavior, enhancing security and control.
 This allows for fine-grained permissions, restricting access to kernel resources and providing a more secure environment.
 For instance, eBPF programs can be restricted to specific types of useage, such as network monitoring, it can also configure what kind of eBPF programs can be loaded in kernel, what kind of attach event it can access without the need for modify kernel eBPF permission models.